Daylen1160/APSC160-FinalPractice-2025/C Programming/Hard/Read and Equalize/problem.md

 Store the selected values in an array.
 Then determine the minimum number of elements to remove from the array so that all remaining elements have the same value.

+If the file you try to read from is non-existent, print an error message and exit the program early and it should produce -1.

 ## Input / Output
 - **Input:**
   - `char fileName[]` — the name of the file to read from.